openframeworks/ofBook/02_cplusplus_basics/chapter.md

 Good night bowl full of mush.
 ```

 In this new code, notice the second function `greet()` which looks the same but different from `main()`.
 It has the same curley brackets to hold the code block, but the return type is different.
 It has the same pair of parentheses, but this time there is something inside.
 And what about that required return statement?
 The *void* keyword is used in place of a return type when a function does not return anything.
 So, since `greet()` has a *void* return type, the compiler will not complain should you leave out the `return`.
 However, you may still use the return statement to end the execution of the function early.
-More on this when we get to functions that have multiple lines of code.
-In the parentheses, you see `string person`.
+More on this when we get to functions that have multiple lines of code. **[MH: Since you are going to explain returning early later in your chapter anyway, I wouldn't bother mentioning it here as it might distract newbies]** In the parentheses, you see `string person`.
 This is an *argument*, an input-value for the function to use.
 In this case, it's a bit like find-and-replace.
 Down in `main()`, you see I call `greet()` five times, and each time, I put a different string in quotes between the parentheses.
 These five lines of code are all ***function calls***.
 They are telling `greet()` to execute, and passing it the one string argument so it can do its job.
 That one string argument is made available to `greet()`'s inner code via the argument called `person`.
 To see the order of how things happen, take a look at Figure 11.

+**[MH: The distinction between argument and paramter might be important enough to warrent its own graphic?]**

 ![Figure 11.
 Function Call Flow](images/function-call.png "Figure 11.
 Function Call Flow")